imhicihu/ISKM2017/Mac-Linux-Windows procedures.md

 * Close the dialog box.
 * Restart your Mozilla Firefox.

-### LINUX
+### Linux
-* Linux is not supporting Adobe Flash PlayerÂ® in its store anymore.
-Therefore you have to do it manually.
+* Linux is not supporting Adobe Flash Player® in its store anymore.
+Therefore you have to install it manually.
 * Open this link: `http://get.adobe.com/flashplayer/`.
-It will automatically suggest you a version according to your desktop environment-
+It will automatically suggest you a version according to your desktop environment.
 * Select `.tar.gz` for Linux option
-* Now click on `Download` button (Select the downloading path as Downloads in your system for easy access).
+* Now click on `Download` button. _Tip:_ select the downloading path the usual `Downloads` folder for easy access.
-* Now extract file by right clicking on folder and selecting `Extract Here` option
+* Now select the downloaded file, right clicking on it and select `Extract Here` option
-* Open Terminal `CTRL+ALT+T` and copy below command one by one
+* Open Terminal `CTRL+ALT+T` and copy the following commands one by one:
 * `cd ../`
 * `cd name-of-your-pc` (ie: GeekLinux)
-* `cd Downloads` (this is the folder where you have downloaded the file
+* `cd Downloads` (this is the folder where you have downloaded the `.tar.gz`)
-* `cd flash_player_npapi_linux.x86_64` (Your file name may be different just copy name of file and paste it in Terminal)
+* `cd flash_player_npapi_linux.x86_64` (Your file name may be different, just copy the name of file and paste it in Terminal)
-* `sudo mv libflashplayer.so \/usr/lib/firefox-addons/plugins` then press Enter
+* `sudo mv libflashplayer.so \/usr/lib/firefox-addons/plugins` then press `Enter`.
-* Now close your Mozilla Firefox and Terminal
+* Now close your Mozilla Firefox and Terminal.
 * Open Mozilla Firefox.
-Verify on this link: `http://get.adobe.com/flashplayer/about/` your Adobe Flash Player's version and correct installation.
+* Visit this link: `http://get.adobe.com/flashplayer/about/`: it will show you your Adobe Flash Player®'s version and suitable installation.

 ### Windows
 * Verify that your Mozilla Firefox is updated.
-* Verify that your Adobe Flash PlayerÂ® is updated.
+* Verify that your Adobe Flash Player® is updated.
 * Run Mozilla Firefox.
 * Choose `Firefox` > `Tools` > `Add-ons`.
 * Select `Plugins`.